Information in this article applies to:

 All whole slide scanners require some processing to combine image fields/data and output the large scanned image.
 The uScope Navigator application combines fields while scanning the region of interest.
 So, the process time is mainly composed of filter time and image output time.
 The process time is included in the table below.

-The following table provides scan and process time for various uScopeHXII Models by objective and camera mode.
+The following table provides scan and process time (for a 15mm × 15mm region) for various uScopeHXII Models by objective and camera mode.

 Scan + Process